Do I create art or do I sculpt reality?

 I´m a Dutch artist Living in Lima.
 I got introduced to photography at a very young age due to my father who had a photographic darkroom to develop and print his photos on the attic of our house.

-I´m making photographic works of art in 2007 when I started my education at the academy of visual arts AKV St.Joost.
-I always liked painting and drawing, and at the academy also experimented with sculpting but always liked that photography can move more freely from one thing to another.
+I´m making photographic works of art sins 2007 when I started my education at the academy of visual arts AKV St.Joost.
+I always liked painting and drawing, and at the academy also experimented with sculpting but liked how photography could move more freely from one subject to another.
 Its very on point in what it wants to communicate sins it show a direct and literal copy of the artists perspective.

 Grau Galeria, Av.
 Almirante Grau 604 Barranco, Lima Peru

 Tessor Store Art / Design Calle Ernesto Plascencia 350 San Isidro, Lima

 • Bachelor of Design (B. Des) 2007 – 2011,

 • Graphic Design (BA) 2000 – 2004

 Grafisch Lyceum Utrecht, School for Graphic Design

 • Group exhibition, Buenas Aires Photo 2020, Gallery Imaginario

 • Group exhibition, Wallness Gallery 2018, Wallness Lima